 6) Team morale and workload:

 Gauge the impact of Crashing on the project team's morale and workload.
-Intensifying work demands through overtime or resource allocation can lead to burnout and reduced productivity.
+Intensifying work demands through overtime Resource Planning and allocation can lead to burnout and reduced productivity.
 Consider how to manage and support your team during this process.

 7) Stakeholder expectations: